guillermooo/sublime-undocs/source/extensibility/packages.rst

       to ``<Data>/Installed Packages``'.

 Note that by *third party*
-we mainly refer to users of other editors, such as Textmate, as Sublime Text and Textmate share some types of resource files that can be reused without modification.
+we also refer to users of other editors, notably Textmate, as Sublime Text and Textmate share some types of resource files that can be reused without modification.